 Steamboat Gothic Houses: St. Claude East across bridge to Egiana St., turn right go to the end, take a look.
 Best seen in daylight.
 (Pike & Stan)

 Fats Domino's House: See the home of a legend.
 Corner of Caffin and Marais.
-Look for the TV cameras and big Caddies and Buicks parked in front. (note, this is not an official tour, so don't ask to be let in) (flooded badly during Katrina and has been re-built, but not sure if Fat's is living there these days) (Stan & Pike)
+Look for the TV cameras and big Caddies and Buicks parked in front. (note, this is not an official tour, so don't ask to be let in) (flooded badly during Katrina and has been re-built, since his death rumors its going to be a museum) (Stan & Pike)

 A Gallery for Fine Photography: One of the best photo gallery's in the South, three floors of great contemporary photography.
 Always something interesting on the walls.
 241 Chartres St. in the Quarter.
 Open Mon.-Sat.
 10 am-6 pm and Sunday 11 am-5 pm.
 (Note, as of January 2003, they moved the gallery to Charters St.from their old digs on Royal) Call 504 568 1313 for information (Stan)